The Computational Limits of Deep Learning: Methodology

 We extract information from these pre-prints using a manual review.
-Our results were also cross-checked with information \url{paperswithcode.com}, where authors upload their papers and the code implementing their algorithms along with the achieved performance metrics.
-For example, because preprints are named using a combination of publication year and month, submission number, and version update, we can automatically extract when the paper was made public.
-For example, the Gpipe paper \cite{huang2019gpipe} has the name ``\url{1811.06965v5}" indicating that it was made public on November, 2018.
+Our results were also cross-checked with the data provided by the benchmark website \url{paperswithcode.com}, where authors upload their papers and their respective codes along with the achieved performance metrics of their model (see Figure \ref{fig:dl_entity_extraction} for details) .

-Despite manual review, for many papers we are unable to reconstruct the amount of computation being used by the paper because so little data on this is reported.
-When the type of hardware and the usage data for hardware is provided by the paper, but the computational capacity of the hardware is not, we seek out that performance data from external sources, including the hardware designers (NVIDIA, Google) or publicly-available databases (e.g. Wikipedia).
-For example, a preprint might reference ``NVIDIA GPU 1080 Ti,'' which external sources reveal as performing 10609 GFLOPs.
-We take the processing power of FP32 single in GFLOPS as our standard.
+Since pre-prints are named using a combination of information such as the paper publication year and month, submission number, and version update, we can automatically extract them when the papers are made public.
+For example, the Gpipe paper \cite{huang2019gpipe} can be identified by the "\url{1811.06965v5}" identifier indicating that it was made public on November, 2018.

-Figure \ref{fig:benchmarks} summarizes the benchmark data that we gathered, as well as the number of papers where we were able to extract sufficient data to calculate the computation used.
+Despite manual review, for many papers we are unable to estimate training compute in consequence of the lack of information provided by their authors.
+For example, when the hardware usage data is provided, but model details such as training time is not, it is not possible to estimate the model computing power.
+Hardware performance data are mostly gathered from external sources such as official hardware designers plataforms (e.g. NVIDIA, Google) or publicly-available databases (e.g. Wikipedia).